cryptomator/cryptomator.github.io/content/comparisons/tresorit-alternative.en.md

 ---

-<p class="text-sm text-gray-600 italic mt-8">Information as of September 2025.
+<p class="text-sm text-gray-600 italic mt-8">Information as of July 2026.
 Features and pricing may have changed.</p>